gleam-lang/website/cheatsheets/gleam-for-go-users.md

 application name and within that `main()`-function which will be called via either `gleam run` or when the `entrypoint.sh` is executed.

-In contrast to Go, where any Go file can contain a global scope that can be invoked by requiring the file, in Gleam only code that is within functions can be invoked.
+Like Go, in Gleam only code that is within functions can be invoked.

 On the Beam, Gleam code can also be invoked from other Erlang code, or it can be invoked from browser's JavaScript, Deno or NodeJS runtime calls.